Introducing the Digital Scriptorium Catalog

 Learn more about the DS 2.0 Project here.

 The DS Catalog connects researchers to pre- and early modern manuscript books in DS member institutions.
 Built on Wikibase, the DS Catalog aggregates supplied DS member metadata and enriches it by linking to external authorities and resources for enhanced research in a Linked Open Data environment.

-DS records may appear to display inconsistent metadata.
+- DS records may appear to display inconsistent metadata.
 This is due to different cataloging practices and standards used among member institutions.
 We view these issues as part of our process to both understand different approaches and to lead US institutions to more consistent description practices.
 During the beta phase, we will be evaluating the impact of these discrepancies to determine possible solutions.
-The addition of current DS Member Institution data has begun and will continue through Fall 2023.

 Did you find a bug?
 Want to suggest an improvement?
 Take the user survey to tell us about your experience and report issues.

 Dig Deeper with Linked DataThe DS Catalog provides enhanced, standardized metadata using Linked Data Authorities such as Wikidata, the Getty Vocabularies, and FAST.

 - On the left: Click on DS Authority Values within each record to explore related manuscripts in the DS Catalog (learn more about DS Authorities here)

 - On the right: Explore people, places, and concepts outside the DS Catalog by clicking on the linked resources paired with DS Authority Values